 I’ve said it before, but it’s worth repeating.
 I’m privileged to lead sales enablement for HubSpot out of EMEA.
-Helping our sales teams in Dublin, Ireland to hit quota is challenging, rewarding and lots of fun.
-We have a world class sales organisation and it’s my role to partner with them to ensure they succeed.
+Helping our teams in Dublin, Ireland to hit quota is challenging, rewarding and lots of fun.
+We have a world class sales organisation and it’s my role to partner with them to ensure they’re equipped to sell our software as a service (SaaS) product.

 I’m always thinking about how we can get better and become a best-in-class sales enablement team.
 But what does this look like?
 What behaviours, attitudes and characteristics must a team exhibit to become genuinely world class?
 Are there skills and experiences your team simply needs to have?